 3. The anti-wrinkling action of hormone creams is more noticeable in older age-groups.

-• Revlon White Sable Hormone Liquid Cleansing Creme (6,000 I.U. estrogens)
+• Revlon White Sable Hormone Liquid Cleansing Creme (6,000 I.U. oestrogens)

-• Allure Fountain of Youth Wrinkleproof Cream (7,500 I.U. estrogens)
+• Allure Fountain of Youth Wrinkleproof Cream (7,500 I.U. oestrogens)

 The FDA also confiscated products under the Misbranding Section 502(a) of the FD&CA. Here the charge was that claims made for the product could not be supported.
 This could be because the claims were overly exaggerated or because the hormone levels were so low that the FDA could not see how they could support the claims made for the product.

 Although the terms of the FD&CA were less than perfect, the United States had the strongest cosmetic regulations at the time.
 The United Kingdom for example had nothing similar and it was fortunate that most of the hormone creams available there were American in origin.